edwardjwong08/fred-data-pull-guide/README.md

 2. Check the `start_date` and `end_date` are the dates you want.
 For each projection and historical data these dates may change or not be available.

 3. Check that the actual codes still exists in `actuals_utils.py` and that those are wanted.
-If not comment out these values and in `actuals` (Line 182).
-If you want to add more values follow this readme (insert link) and then continue to the last step.
+If not comment out these values in `actuals` (Line 182).
+If you want to add more values follow navigate to `src/utils/Adding Data.md` and then continue to the last step.

 4. Run and check the outputs as descibed in the previous section (Step 5 in "Instructions to Run for Output").